Care Tips & Fun Facts!

 TIP: Avoid rat roaming balls (Hamster balls, but larger).
 While they may seem like a harmless and fun idea, many agree that they can be dangerous for a rat’s long toes.
 Rat’s tend not to like them much anyway.
 You’re much better off looking into a climb-resistant playpen (sold on Amazon) or rat proofing the room for free ranging.

-Pet stores love to label Syrian hamsters with cute names to help them sell and to also possibly charge a higher price for them (such as teddy bear, black bear, panda, etc).
+Pet stores love to label Syrian hamsters with cute names to help them sell (such as teddy bear, black bear, panda, etc).
 Of course, the reality is they are all just Syrians with different traits.
 Syrians MUST be kept alone.
 They are solitary animals and will likely fight to the death after a certain age.
 Even if they don't fight, being together will stress them out and shorten their life span.

 If you're thinking about adding a hamster to your home, you'll need: